If we knew what we were doing it wouldn’t be research.

 The Exception, Not the Rule

-Every user story has uncertainty and risk—this is the nature of agile development.
+Every user story has uncertainty and risk—this is the nature of Agile development.
 The team discovers the right solution through discussion, collaboration, experimentation, and negotiation.
 Thus, in one sense, every user story contains spike-level activities to flush out the technical and functional risk.
 The goal of an agile team is to learn how to embrace and effectively address this uncertainty in each iteration.
 A spike story, on the other hand, should be reserved for the more critical and larger unknowns.
-When considering a spike for future work, first consider ways to split the story through the strategies discussed earlier.
-Use a spike as a last option.

 Implement the Spike in a Separate Iteration from the Resulting Stories

-Since a spike represents uncertainty in one or more potential stories, planning for both the spike and the resultant stories in the same iteration is risky and should generally be avoided.
-However, if the spike is small and straightforward and a quick solution is likely to be found, there is nothing wrong with completing the stories in the same iteration.
-Just be careful.
+Since a spike represents uncertainty in one or more potential stories, planning for both the spike and the resultant stories in the same iteration is risky.
+However, if the spike is small and straightforward and a quick solution is likely to be found, then it can be quite efficient to do the spike and complete the stories in the same iteration.

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs and the Enterprise.
 Addison Wesley.
 2011.